apakbin/UNET-Implementation/README.md

 * Standard Conv2d - Regular 2D convolution layers.
 * CustConv - A custom convolution operator designed to simplify the model by reducing kernel size while maintaining the same receptive field.

-## Some Implementation Details: Implementing CustConv
+## CustConv: Some Implementation Details
 We have used matrix multiplication for implementing time shift in a channel.
 Let us assume we have data for a single channel in the form of $X \in \mathbb{R}^{f \times T}$ which is matrix with $f$ rows and $T$ columns.
 Denoting the $t$'th column as $x_t$, we can write X as:

 $$